C2SM/c2sm.github.io/docs/hpc/balfrin.md

 # Install a package (e.g., libelf)
 spack install libelf
 ```
+!!! note
-> Note: Spack-C2SM is designed to complement the CSCS software stack, providing additional tools and libraries specific to MeteoSwiss workflows.
+    Spack-C2SM is designed to complement the CSCS software stack, providing additional tools and libraries specific to MeteoSwiss workflows.